START YOUR JOURNEY HERE

 Katie Mcleod, M.S., CCC-SLP, LSLS CERT.
 AVT

-The MOSD Day School Program offers PRESCHOOL classes for children ages 2 through 6 years.
-Our year-round school provides ongoing classes and therapies to help the children maintain the skills which have been developed.
-Preschool classes are offered on a full-time basis five days per week from 8:30 am to 3:00 pm.
-The children in these classes participate in a conventional Preschool curriculum, with "hands-on" experiences designed to promote the development of social, cognitive, perceptual, motor, and language skills.
+The MOSD Day School Program offers preschool classes for children ages 2 through 6 years.
+Our year-round school provides ongoing classes and therapies to help the children develop and maintain the skills needed to listen, learn, and talk.
+Preschool classes are offered on a full-time basis five days per week from 8:30 a.m. to 3:00 p.m.
+The children in these classes participate in a conventional preschool curriculum, with "hands-on" experiences designed to promote the development of social, cognitive, perceptual, motor, and language skills.

-For more information about our preschool program or to schedule a tour, please call Teresa Schwartz, Executive Director, at 901-531-6727
+For more information about our preschool program or to schedule a tour, please call Shannon Hall, Principal, at (901) 531-6727

 Early Intervention and Hearing Loss

 The improved technology of cochlear implants and programmable hearing aids have had a dramatic impact on the achievement levels of deaf children.
 To learn more about OPTION Schools, click here.
 According to the OPTION Schools' data: